// How we got here

 2004

-Chris DeLeon co-founds the Game Creation Society at Carnegie Mellon — a club where volunteer teams pitched, built, and released games together.
-The hunch was simple: hobbyist developers could ship real games if they just had each other.
-It was scrappy and early, but the idea was right.
+Chris DeLeon co-founds the Game Creation Society at Carnegie Mellon: a club where members pitched, built, and released games together.
+The hunch was simple.
+Student developers could ship real games if they just had each other and the right process.
+It was scrappy and early, and it pre-dated modern game engines, but every game started got released.

 The spark that started it all